 There are broadly two ways to think about minimising the gender gaps we’ve explored here.
 The first is to train boys and girls to improve on the skills that, as a group, they score less well on.
-Research suggests cognitive skills that show gender differences may be quite malleable.
+Research suggests cognitive skills that show sex differences may be quite malleable.
 For example, a group difference on a spatial attention task was eliminated after men and women were trained for ten hours on the computer game Medal of Honor: Pacific Assault.
-The group as a whole showed improvement on the spatial attention task, but the female participants gained more such that the initial gender gap disappeared[xvi].
+The group as a whole showed improvement on the spatial attention task, but the female participants gained more such that the initial gap between the sexes disappeared[xxi].
 The second option is to ignore small differences in cognitive abilities or tendencies and focus on changing expectations around gender, given that expectations and societal gender equity seem to have the bigger impact on performance and life trajectories for both males and females.

 “We are more similar than different” (Maya Angelou)

 In conclusion, differences between cognitive abilities in men and women, girls and boys, are smaller than once thought, and probably occur largely due to either strategy differences, and/or societal expectations.
 Any differences that do exist are certainly not relevant to academic potential.
 The verdict?
 We’ll declare this one a neuro-myth and be part of the solution!